gabcg/notes/MSI Notes/MSI.md

 ##### Solvent and Water Models

-Simulating in vacuum is unrealistic: a solvent is needed.
-Some approaches put dielectric constants of solvents to solve the molecular system, but its not as good as having water.
+Simulating in vacuum is unrealistic, so a solvent is needed.
+Some approaches put dielectric constants of solvents to solvate the molecular system, but its not as good as having water.

 Different water models have been created.
 Parameters are defined to reproduce the properties of water at room temperature and atmospheric pressure.
 The most widely used are rigid (its vibration is stiff).